bob-beck/libtls/TUTORIAL.md

 - Enough libtls knowledge to know where to find more, and extend this into your own work.

-This tutorial is far from exhastive - it's meant to get your feet truly wet.
+This tutorial is far from exhaustive - it is only meant to get your feet good and wet.

 # Setup and Review